mrismanaziz/Reforestation/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## Why did Sweden start painting barcodes on the sides of their battleships?
+So they could Scandinavian.